Secure-Embedded-Systems/woot2025-GlitchGluck/example2/README.md

   Contains the fault-free simulation setup.
 This folder includes scan state documentation and the construction of the Dynamic State Transition Graph (DSTG).

 - `fault-1st/`
-  Contains results from the first injected fault experiment.
+  Contains the fault tesbench and results from the first injected fault experiment.

 - `fault-2nd/`
-  Contains results from the second injected fault experiment.
+  Contains the fault tesbench and results from the second injected fault experiment.